Neighborhoods·Philadelphia Gay Guide

 What to Find in the Gayborhood

 The Gayborhood is home to the densest concentration of LGBTQ+ bars, restaurants, and businesses in Philadelphia.
-You'll find 36 rainbow street signs marking the neighborhood boundaries and rainbow-painted crosswalks at 13th & Locust.
-Major landmarks include Woody's (Philly's most iconic gay bar), Tavern on Camac (one of the city's oldest LGBTQ+ bars with piano lounge singalongs), Giovanni's Room (the oldest LGBTQ+ and feminist bookstore in the US), and the William Way LGBT Community Center on Spruce Street.
+You'll find about 68 rainbow street signs marking the neighborhood boundaries (the original 36 installed in 2007, expanded to roughly 68 by 2010) and rainbow-painted crosswalks at 13th & Locust.
+Major landmarks include Woody's (Philly's most iconic gay bar), Tavern on Camac (one of the city's oldest LGBTQ+ bars with piano lounge singalongs), Giovanni's Room (one of the oldest LGBTQ+ bookstores in the US, and the oldest still operating), and the William Way LGBT Community Center (its longtime 1315 Spruce Street building closed at the end of 2025 for a rebuild, with programming continuing off-site).

 Beyond the Gayborhood

 Philadelphia's LGBTQ+ scene extends well beyond the Gayborhood.
 South Street and Queen Village have become a growing hub with new queer bars and restaurants.
 Fishtown on the northeast side hosts queer-friendly venues like Fabrika and R&D Cocktail Bar with regular drag and burlesque nights.
-The city's estimated 60,000 LGBTQ+ residents make it one of the largest queer communities on the East Coast.
+The city's estimated 60,000 LGBTQ+ residents make it one of the most established LGBTQ+ communities in the Northeast.

 Never miss a night out when traveling or at home